cidermole/ralink-uboot/README.md

 	$ make
 	$ hexdump -C uboot.bin | head  # look at first bytes to verify

-NOTE: The Makefile output under "IMPORTANT", stating the output filename, is **wrong**.
-For directly flashing the binary, it has to be **uboot.bin**.
+NOTE: The output filename for directly flashing the binary has to be **uboot.bin**.

 Reference first bytes